haokeyingxiao/haoke/UPGRADE-6.6.md

 ```
 ## HMAC JWT keys

 Usage of normal RSA JWT keys is deprecated.
-And will be removed with Shopware 6.7.0.0.
+And will be removed with Haoke 6.7.0.0.
 Please use the new HMAC JWT keys instead using configuration:

 ```yaml
 shopware: